IrunguMunene/DAiApproval/README.md

 dotnet run
 ```

+**What happens on first run:**
+- ✅ Automatically creates SQLite database (`PayrollSystem.db`)
+- ✅ Creates all required tables and indexes
+- ✅ Verifies database connectivity
-The API will be available at `http://localhost:5163` with Swagger UI at `/swagger`.
+- ✅ API available at `http://localhost:5163` with Swagger UI at `/swagger`

 #### **Frontend Application**
 ```bash